What’s The Best Software to Clone Mac Hard Drive?

 Mac Drive Clone App: What to Look for?

-- Security: this is the number one thing you need to make sure when downloading any apps on your Mac.
+- Security: this is the number one thing you need to make sure when using any apps on your Mac.
 Sure, Macs are less prone to viruses and malware.
-But it's not the case anymore, especially those annoying adware bundled in the programs you install.
-They tend to slow down your Mac system and may cause other damages.
+But it's no longer the case.
+There are annoying adware bundled in the programs you install.
+They tend to slow down your Mac system as well as cause other damages.

 What's The Best Hard Drive Clone Tool for Mac OS X?

-Stellar Drive Clone stands out for two reasons: it's very powerful, and it's simply to use.
-It supports cloning OS X Yosemite and El Capitan boot volume including Recovery HD, which ease your life in case your Mac hard drive is totally down.
-Besides Macintosh HD, you can also use the app to clone any exFAT-formatted drives.
-Here's a screenshot of the application.
+Stellar Drive Clone stands out for two reasons: it's powerful, and simply to use.
+The app supports cloning OS X Yosemite/El Capitan/Sierra boot volume including Recovery HD, which ease your life in case your Mac hard drive is totally down.
+Besides Macintosh HD, you can also use it to clone an exFAT-formatted drive.
+Here's a screenshot.